near/NEPs/neps/nep-519-yield-execution.md

 ## Motivation

-There exist some situations where when a smart contract on NEAR is called, it will only be able to provide an answer at some arbitrary time in the future.
-So the callee needs a way to defer replying to the caller till this time in future.
+There exist some situations where when a smart contract on NEAR is called, it will only be able to provide an answer at some time in the future.
+The callee needs a way to defer replying to the caller while the response is being prepared.

 Examples include when a smart contract (`S`) provides MPC signing capabilities parties external to the NEAR protocol are computing the signature.
 The rough steps are: